sdkman/sdkman-db-migrations/README.md

 ## Fast track

-It is usually worth notifying us of the PR on the [cli-dev](https://gitter.im/sdkman/cli-dev) Gitter chat in case we miss your PR.
+It is usually worth notifying us of the PR on [#cli-development](https://slack.sdkman.io) Slack chat in case we miss your PR.

 ## Contributors